 Need a Nerve Block?
 4 Things You Should Know

-If you’re considering a nerve block for severe pain, your doctor can help you figure out what’s best for you.
-But here are 4 things to keep in mind.
+If you’re considering a nerve block for severe pain, here are four things to keep in mind according to our expert.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pain management specialist Paul Shin, MD, offers insights for patients considering having a nerve block.
-He says your doctor will help you determine the best procedure for the pain you have, but in general, here are four things to expect if you have a nerve block.
+While your health care provider will ultimately help you determine the best procedure for the pain you have, here are four things to expect if you have a nerve block.

-A fluoroscope, or low powered x-ray, allows whoever administers the nerve block to visualize the bony structures.
+A fluoroscope, or low-powered X-ray, allows whoever administers the nerve block to visualize the bony structures.
 This enables accurate placement of the needle and reduces complications.
-You’ll spend most of your time preparing and recovering from the procedure afterwards.
+Overall, this technique will accurately place the injection to a precise location with minimal pain.

 This also means that the sooner you can get an injection before your pain becomes chronic, the better your result.
-In addition, injections are typically combined with other forms of treatment such as physical therapy to increase your chances of getting better.
+And injections are typically combined with other forms of treatment such as physical therapy to increase your chances of getting better.

 You can expect some post-procedure discomfort or soreness that will also improve within days of the injection.
 The local anesthetic doesn’t last long and for some people, it may take a while for the steroid to work and provide a long-term benefit.

-The peak effect of the steroid will usually be between three and 10 days.
-It is slowly released into the body, and for some people, there is an interval before you start to feel the improvement.
-Your response to the first injection helps guide your doctor about future treatments as he or she works to pinpoint the nerve that is causing your pain.
+The peak effect of the steroid will usually be between 3 and 10 days.
+“It’s slowly released into the body, and for some people, there is an interval before you start to feel the improvement,” Dr. Shin explains.
+Your response to the first injection helps guide your health care provider about future treatments as they work to pinpoint the nerve that is causing your pain.

-Ultimately, the goal of nerve block injections is to decrease pain, increase your function and, for some patients, allow more aggressive physical therapy.
-They work well for many patients.
+“Ultimately,” Dr. Shin says, “the goal of nerve block injections is to decrease pain, increase your function by participating in physical therapy and, for some patients, avoid surgery.”